Cognition Therapeutics Announc - GuruFocus.com

 Forward-Looking Statements

 To the extent any statements made in this press release deal with information that is not historical, they are forward-looking statements under the Private Securities Litigation Reform Act of 1995.
 Such statements include, but are not limited to, statements regarding the closing of the offering, as well as the anticipated use of proceeds from the offering and other statements identified by words such as “will,” “potential,” “could,” “can,” “believe,” “intends,” “continue,” “plans,” “expects,” “anticipates,” “estimates,” “may,” other words of similar meaning or the use of future dates.
 Forward-looking statements by their nature address matters that are, to different degrees, uncertain.
 Uncertainties and risks may cause our actual results to be materially different than those expressed in or implied by our forward-looking statements.
-For Cognition, this includes satisfaction of the customary closing conditions of the offering, delays in obtaining required stock exchange or other regulatory approvals, stock price volatility and the impact of general business and economic conditions.
+For Cognition, this includes stock price volatility and the impact of general business and economic conditions.
 More detailed information on these and additional factors that could affect our actual results are described in our filings with the Securities and Exchange Commission, available at www.sec.gov.
 All forward-looking statements in this news release speak only as of the date of this news release.
 We undertake no obligation to update or revise any forward-looking statement, whether as a result of new information, future events or otherwise, except as required by law.

 Contact Information: